 Before a Graduate PLUS Loan can be processed you must complete the Free Application for Federal Student Aid (FAFSA).
 A FAFSA may be completed online.

 Step 1: Determine How Much You Need to Borrow

-Determine how much you need to borrow then contact the UNO Office of Financial Support and Scholarships at email@example.com and request that we award you the Graduate PLUS Loan.
+Determine how much you need to borrow and complete the Graduate PLUS Authorization Form.
+Submit the form to the Office of Financial Support and Scholarships for processing.
+Contact our office with questions on how to complete the form.
 Keep in mind that you will be responsible for repayment of this loan.